Back to list

 Everything lies in ﴿فَلَمَّا تَبَيَّنَ﴾.
 First there is a promise, a margin, a patience.
 But once clarification has come, maintaining the blur is no longer called mercy.
 It is called abandoning the truth.

-In at-Tawba, Ibrahim teaches the just limit: true clarity is not impatience, but it refuses to prolong confusion once the light has been given.
+In at-Tawba, Ibrahim (peace be upon him) teaches the just limit: true clarity is not impatience, but it refuses to prolong confusion once the light has been given.

-5. In Hud (11): Uprightness Is Not the Absence of Trembling
+5. In Hud (peace be upon him) (11): Uprightness Is Not the Absence of Trembling

-In Hud, Ibrahim is not the structuring figure of the entire surah, but his scene carries weight.
+In Hud (peace be upon him), Ibrahim (peace be upon him) is not the structuring figure of the entire surah, but his scene carries weight.
 The surah is tensed by istiqama, by the gravity of ruins, by the small minority that still holds.
-Ibrahim appears here in bare humanity: he is afraid when the visitors’ hands do not reach for the food.
+Ibrahim (peace be upon him) appears here in bare humanity: he is afraid when the visitors’ hands do not reach for the food.

 ﴿فَلَمَّا رَأَىٰ أَيْدِيَهُمْ لَا تَصِلُ إِلَيْهِ أَنْكَرَهُمْ وَأَوْجَسَ مِنْهُمْ خِيفَةً﴾